tarnas14/time-tracker-thing/client-mobile/README.md

 adb tcpip 5555
 ```

 There should be your device listed.
-Check it's IP in System tab in settings then:
+Check its IP in System tab in settings then:

 ```
 adb connect 192.and.roi.dip:5555